paul-hammant/tbd/content/observed-habits/index.md

 pair-program on changes, or ask colleages for a code review at the time the change is submitted to be merged into the trunk.

+## Chasing HEAD

+Trunk based development teams update/pull/sync from the shared trunk often.
+Many times a day in fact.

 ## Running the build locally

+Developers practicing Trunk Based Development run the build before a commit/push in order to not break the build.
+This one prctice, for very small teams, allows them to not setup a CI daemon until later.
+If they can't push their commits to the shared trunk because someone else beat them to it, they have to do another update/sync/pull then another build then the push of the revised commit(s).
+"Ir worked on my machine" says the developers that doesn't want to confess to breaking the build (assuming quick reliable idempotent builds).

+## Powering through broken builds

+OK, so because of that lazy developer, or the flaky build, or pure accident of timing (Google has a commit every 30 seconds into their monorepo - there must be quantum entangled commits on a 0.0001% basis), the trunk will be observed to be broken occassionally.
+There could be an automatic rollback that's about to happen, or a good old fashioned "lock the trunk" while the build-cop sorts it out.
+That last is particulatly true in situations where batching of commits in CI builds is the reality.

+So the developer wanting to update/pull/sync from the shared trunk often, runs the risk of encountering that statisticly improbable broken build.
+They don't want to have the commits that broke the trunk, on theor workstation if they are developing.
+So what they do is update/pull/sync to the last known good commit, and only go further ahead when the trunk build is officially repaired.
+This way they know they can stay 'green' on their workstation.